Which Makeup Brushes Do You Need?

 The Large Powder Brush

-You can use a powder brush for loose and pressed powder, as well as powder blush if you only want to add a touch of diffused color to the apple of your cheeks.
+The large powder brush allows even application of over large areas.
+It can be used for loose and pressed powder, as well as powder blush if you only want to add a touch of diffused color to the apple of your cheeks.

-Because it leaves a diaphanous finish, the powder brush is also ideal for dusting bronzer over the whole face for a subtle, sun-kissed glow, or to veil your cheeks with a translucent highlighter product after applying blush.
+Because it leaves a diaphanous finish, the powder brush is also ideal for dusting bronzer over the whole face for a subtle, sun-kissed glow, or to veil the cheeks with a translucent highlighting product after applying blush.

 The Kabuki Brush

-Use an angled brush to create a defined effect, and a tapered one for a more subtle, blended look.
-You can control color intensity by how much pressure you apply and size of brush—the smaller the brush, the more intense the color.
+Use an angled blush brush to create a defined effect, and a tapered one for a more subtle, blended look.
+Color intensity on how much pressure you apply and size—the smaller the brush, the more intense the color.

-For contouring, you’ll get more natural-looking results with a tapered brush.
+For contouring, you’ll get more sculpted look with a tapered brush.

-Use a rounded concealer brush not only to cover spots and other irregularities, but also when using a light-toned concealer to highlight areas like the eye and mouth corners.
-The brush’s flat shape is also ideal to blend over larger areas, e.g., the chin or the bridge of the nose.
+A rounded concealer brush can be used not only to cover spots and other irregularities, but to highlight areas like the eye and mouth corners, too.
+Use a liquid concealer for this a couple of shades lighter than your natural skin color.
+The brush’s flat shape is also ideal to blend over larger areas, e.g., the chin and the bridge of the nose.
 For best results, apply with one side of the brush and blend with the other.

-To disguise small flaws, use a precision concealer brush, which is pointed rather than flat.
+The precision concealer brush, which is pointed rather than flat, is lends itself to covering small flaws.

 Finding the right foundation for your complexion and the best way to apply it is a matter of experimentation.